cdelorme/log-test/readme.md

 This test is dependent on linux for logrotate.
 Copy the sample `test-logrotate.conf` file to `/etc/logrotate.d/` and adjust the path to the log file.

+To run the test you should temporarily add the `logrotate` script (ex. `/etc/cron.daily/logrotate`) to be called every minute via the system crontab.

 Grab the golang dependencies with:

     go get